realworldocaml/book/en/compiler-output-formats.md

 ## Native code generation

-The native code compiler is ultimately the tool that production OCaml code goes through.
-It compiles the lambda form into fast native code executables, with cross-module inlining and code optimization passes that the bytecode interpreter doesn't perform.
-However, care is taken to ensure compatibility with the bytecode runtime, and the same code should run identically when compiled with either toolchain.
+The native code compiler is ultimately the tool that most production OCaml code goes through.
+It compiles the lambda form into fast native code executables, with cross-module inlining and additional optimization passes that the bytecode interpreter doesn't perform.
+Care is taken to ensure compatibility with the bytecode runtime, so the same code should run identically when compiled with either toolchain.

 The `ocamlopt` command is the frontend to the native code compiler, and has a very similar interface to `ocamlc`.
 It also accepts `ml` and `mli` files, but